This has been a strange year so far. But let’s ignore the elephant in the room (ahem, pandemic) and take a look at content instead.

 According to Louise Turner, Head of Edelman Intelligence UK & Ireland: “Trust is a projection into the future.”

-And trust becomes even more powerful during a time of crisis or uncertainty – like the ongoing pandemic (had to mention it at some point).
-That’s why it makes sense that in the first months of this year (to May 2020), trust in businesses, media, NGOs and the government all increased.
+And trust becomes even more powerful during a time of crisis or uncertainty – like in a pandemic.
+That’s why in the first months of 2020 (January to May), trust in businesses, media, NGOs and the government all increased.

 However, out of all types of media, traditional media and search engines are the most trusted.
 This provides some useful insight into how consumers view content from those channels.